District 103 administration excels in politics, name-calling and lies

 It’s time that the immature conduct of the District 103 board and its immature temporary superintendent ends, replaced with leaders from the community who care more about educating their students than they do for their own selfish politics.

-(Ray Hanania is an award-winning former Chicago City Hall political reporter and columnist, and contractor with the village.
+(Ray Hanania is an award-winning former Chicago City Hall political reporter and columnist, and contractor with the Village of Lyons.
 Hanania can be reached on his personal website at www.Hanania.com and by email at email@example.com.)

 Does the School District 103 administration care about education or politics?
 Here’s what the Landmark has published so far: